PHPExpertsInc/SimpleDTO/README.md

  ✔ Can easily be json decoded
  ✔ Nullable properties are allowed
  ✔ Every property is nullable with permissive mode
+ ✔ Can be serialized
+ ✔ Can be unserialized

 PHPExperts\SimpleDTO\NestedDTO
  ✔ Will construct snested DTOs